Our Timeline

 As is the case with most federal memorials, the National Service Animals Memorial must be funded completely through private donations.
 The cost for building the memorial, currently estimated at $20,000,000, must be raised prior to construction.

-4. Site Selection
+4. Secure the Site

 NSAM is currently working with a premier site selection consultant in DC in cooperation with the National Parks Service to determine the best possible location in Washington D.C.

-5. Memorial Design
+5. Design the Memorial

-6. Building the Memorial
+6. Build the Memorial

 Once all the funds are in place and the design is finalized, construction of the Memorial will begin.

-7. Memorial Unveiling
+7. Unveil the Memorial

 The unveiling of the Memorial will mark the beginning of bringing this national treasure for generations to enjoy every day of the year.